shanep-cs2/shanep-cs2/_lessons/lesson18.md

 ---
-title: Using a Linked List
+title: The List and Iterator interface
 tag: collections
 layout: lab
 ---